cjekel/piecewise_linear_fit_py/examples/README.md

 # initialize piecewise linear fit with your x and y data
 my_pwlf = pwlf.PiecewiseLinFit(x, y)

-# fit the data with the specified break points (ie the x locations of where
+# fit the data with the specified break points
-# the line segments should end
 my_pwlf.fit_with_breaks(x0)

 # save the fitted model